 What Is a Plumbing Service Plan and How Does It Work?

 A plumbing service plan (also called a plumbing maintenance plan or protection plan) is a prepaid annual or monthly agreement with a licensed plumbing company.
-In exchange for a recurring fee, the provider delivers scheduled maintenance visits, emergency response, priority scheduling, and discounts on repairs and parts — all designed to keep your plumbing system running efficiently and catch small problems before they become expensive disasters.
+In exchange for a recurring fee, the provider delivers scheduled maintenance visits, emergency response, priority scheduling, and discounts on repairs and parts.
+The goal is to keep your plumbing system running efficiently and catch small problems before they turn into expensive disasters.

 Most plans operate on a simple cycle: